 - School Based Assessment: Once you’ve made it through the interview you’ll be invited to come to one of our partner schools.
 You will be asked to deliver an activity with a small group of students.
 We will be looking at how you engage with the young people, how you capture their attention and fire their imaginations.
 We’ll also be looking for self-confidence in front of the class and your creativity in devising and delivering an entertaining and educational session.

-- The Conditional Offer: When you make it through the first two phases we will make you an offer of a place, but you will be expected to pass a Qualified Teacher Status (QTS) Skills Test before you start.
-This is designed to make sure that your literacy and numeracy skills are up to an acceptable standard for teaching.
+- The Conditional Offer: When you make it through the first two phases we will make you an offer of a place, but you will be expected to pass each of our selection procedures, before any such conditional offer can be made into an unconditional offer.

 Kingsbridge Teacher Training and Community First Academy Trust is committed to safeguarding and promoting the welfare of children and young people and expects all our staff and SCITT Trainees to share this commitment.